 If you request that we stop sending you marketing materials, we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.

-- or write to us at: Data Privacy Manager; Habitat for Humanity International; 270 Peachtree Street NE #1300, Atlanta, GA 30303 (to amend your preferences for any communication channel);
+- or write to us at: Data Privacy Manager; Habitat for Humanity International; 285 Peachtree Center Ave NE #2700, Atlanta, GA 30303 (to amend your preferences for any communication channel)

-- To amend your contact preferences for newsletters, visit the Habitat for Humanity website at https://www.habitat.org/email/manage
+- To amend your contact preferences for newsletters, visit the Habitat for Humanity Website at https://www.habitat.org/email/manage

-Additionally, you can opt out of marketing emails at any time by clicking the unsubscribe link in any marketing email from Habitat for Humanity.
+You can opt out of marketing emails at any time by clicking the unsubscribe link in any marketing email from Habitat for Humanity.

 Timing of implementation.
-In responding to requests to not receive marketing information, we will take all reasonable steps to remove you from all Habitat for Humanity marketing lists.
+In responding to requests not to receive marketing information, we will take all reasonable steps to remove you from all Habitat for Humanity marketing lists.
 If you are a resident of the European Economic Area and your country has adopted the provisions of the GDPR, we are committed to meeting the following service levels:

 - Email: 48 hours from receipt of email